CokieLee/DouekLabPathSeq/README.md

 The config file's "inputpath" parameter specifies the path to a directory containing any such fastq.gz files.
 This directory must also contain a text file "file_list", which lists the file names of each fastq.gz file you wish to input to Pathseq.
 Pathseq treats all fastq.gz files listed on "file_list" as separate samples, and will run the complete pipeline for each sample separately, and output information related to each sample into separate output subdirectories, within a main output subdirectory. \

 #### Output format
-The config file's "outputpath" specifies the full path to the directory where the user wishes for output data to be written.
-For each separate sample, a separate subdirectory within the output directory will be created.
-Within each subdirectory, a directory for each rule is created.
-More detail on the outputs of each rule can be foudn below in the Software details section.\
+The config file's "outputpath" specifies the full path to the directory where the user wishes for output data to be written. \
+1. For each separate sample, a separate subdirectory within the output directory will be created. \
+2. Within each subdirectory, a directory for each rule is created. \

 #### Other arguments needed
-TODO: reference databases, external software.
+Some software must be given to rules in the snakefile as paths to executables, rather than as "module load" statements or as scripts in the "SlurmBaseCode" folder. \
+There is no technical reason for doing so, it is mostly for legacy reasons.
+These executables are given in "DouekLabPathSeq/PathseqExternalPrograms/".
+Paths to each one must be supplied to the config.yaml file. \
+In-house executables: \
+1. PathSeqRemoveHostForKaiju
+2. PathSeqKaijuConcensusSplitter2
+3. PathseqmergeQIIME2TaxAndSalmon
+4. PathseqSplitOutputTableByTaxonomy
+Other executables: \
+1. Picard (2.18.14)
+2. Prodigal (2.6.3)
+3. Kaiju (1.9.0)

+\
+Additionally, the following reference databases are required: \
+1. ERCC92 spike-in controls for bowtie
+2. human genome reference dataset index for bowtie
+3. human genome reference dataset for star
+4. primate genome reference dataset for bowtie
+5. mammal genome database for blast
+6. nodes and fmi for kaiju
+7. reference taxonomy for kaiju

 ## Testing your installation on Skyline
 1. After installing Pathseq